bs22iu/Enso_docstest/docs/index.md

 - **Quadrants:** You can choose to divide the bullseye into quadrants, display those quadrants, and assign labels and values to the quadrants, if desired.
 - Enso saves values for each of these data points automatically, in the variables listed above.
 You may change the variable names.

+#### Bin Sort
-**Bin Sort –** an interactive way to assign categorical characteristics to
+An interactive way to assign categorical characteristics to

 - **Prompt:** enter question stem or prompt here, as for any multiple choice
 - **Input alter group:** indicate the alter group that you want to display